Genetics, Genomes & DNA

 DNA Replication

 This animation, part of the YourGenome site, shows the many steps and enzymes needed to make a copy of DNA in a cell.
-It shows how both strands of the DNA helix are unzipped and copied to produce two identical DNA molecules. learn more
+It shows how both strands… learn more

 resource URL thumbnail